JereKuusela/valheim-upgrade_world/publish/README.md

 - Zone: The world is split to tiles of 64 m x 64 m size.
 This is the granularity of the world generation.
 See https://valheim.fandom.com/wiki/Zones for more info.

 # Changelog

+- v1.4.0:
+	- Operation split to instant and delayed operations.
+Delayed operations print some initial output but require start command to execute,
+	- Removed query command as obsolete.
+	- Removed setting to prevent loaded areas being destroyed (after all testing seems to work fine).

 - v1.3.0:
 	- Regeneration commands renamed to destroy to make the effect more clear.